Josué Collado Fregoso

 His music has been performed by different ensembles and musicians as Bang on a Can All-stars, Alejandro Escuer, JACK quartet, Vicky Chow, Sattva quartet, Wilfrido Terrazas, Isabelle O’Connell, Iván Manzanilla among others.

 Collado received his Master of Music diploma by the New York University where he studied with Michael Gordon and Julia Wolfe.
 He was awarded the Jovenes Creadores Fellowship to develop a yearlong project based on the Mexico City-spanish accents.

-The People's Commissioning Fund at Bang on a Can commissioned the piece Joie de Vivre for Bang on a Can All stars premiered on October 2018.
+The People's Commissioning Fund at Bang on a Can commissioned the piece Joie de Vivre for Bang on a Can All Stars premiered at Vertice festival in México City in 2018.